-The property market of Cyprus is on a roll.
-The sector has enjoyed a resurrection in the past year, with sales rising by a remarkable 43%, spurred on by landmark projects, incentives and an influx of foreign investment.
+The property market of has enjoyed a resurrection in the past year, with sales rising by a remarkable 43%, spurred on by landmark projects, incentives and an influx of foreign investment.

 High quality of life, year-round sunshine, and a convenient location between three continents, has made Cyprus a longstanding magnet for international investors, expats and retirees.
 Despite the uncertainty of fluctuating global economic cycles, these factors have continued to contribute to the enduring appeal of the island.
 Incentives coupled with a fall in real estate prices triggered new interest in the middle and lower end of the market, while sales of luxury developments have surpassed expectations.

 After a series of declines over the previous six years, market prices are stabilising, competitively priced properties are attracting buyers, and both residential and commercial investments are on the cusp of a significant era of growth.
 This across-the-board improvement is mirrored in the broader economy, which is predicted to expand by almost 3% in 2017.

 Demand is strongest in Limassol, where the number of sales increased by 59% in 2016.
 Island-wide, the prices for flats and houses rose by 0.6% and 0.9% during the third quarter of 2016, according to the Royal Institute of Chartered Surveyors, with significant increases in Larnaca.
 There was a corresponding upward trend also in rental returns during this period, with average gross yields for apartments at 4%, houses 2% and shops at 5.4%.

 Growing Foreign Investment